Abito21/Abito21/README.md

 🔭 I’m currently working as Software Quality Assurance Business Intelligence.

-I am very interested in learning about machine learning, data science, data analysts and all things related to technology that have an impact on the environment.
+I am very interested in learning about machine learning, data science, data analysts, apps, technology and all things related to technology that have an impact on the environment.

 📫 How to reach me:
 <div align="left">